 Technology is everywhere in your urgent care.
 X-ray machines, lab equipment, monitoring devices—the list of technology that clinicians use is diverse, and it evolves as new methods are introduced.
 Together with progression in medical knowledge, technology is a powerful tool for ensuring fast, more accurate diagnoses and treatments.

 The same holds true for your medical Practice Management software.
 While technology isn’t a complete solution without human oversight, the use of healthcare advancements like Practice Management software is improved by following basic standards.
 To that end, software best practices help promote proper use — for the benefit of both clinic staff and patients.

-In part one of this two-part series, let’s examine some best practices for using your urgent care’s Practice Management (PM) software during the patient check-in process.
+Let’s examine some best practices for using your urgent care practice management software during the patient check-in process.

 Mapping out registration steps before using software will save you time when using a PM.
 From greeting the patient, entering or finding them in the system, completing forms and insurance, to adding patients to the queue — it’s important to clearly define steps for staff.
 Defining steps outside the software for patient scenarios will help you easily, and more efficiently, translate steps into a digital PM workflow.

 For example, you may have fewer steps for a returning patient than a new patient, so be clear what steps can be eliminated for each visit type.
 Also, define how staff should handle walk-in visits versus scheduled visits.
 Will specific personnel handle each visit type?
 Will you collect payment up front for fee-for-service patients?
 If you have online check-in, how will patients be organized in the queue — and will you have policies in place for calling back patients for missing registration info?